-In response to NIH notice NOT-OD-13-093, regarding the use of individual development plans, matriculated graduate students will complete and submit an IDP to both the Program Directors and the Office of Graduate and Postdoctoral Studies.
+In response to NIH requirement regarding the use of individual development plans, matriculated graduate students will complete and submit an IDP to both the Program Directors and the Office of Graduate and Postdoctoral Studies.
 Incoming students will be provided with a template for the IDP during RCR and this will be built upon during the period of graduate training.
-It is expected that the IDP be updated at least annually in collaboration with your mentor.
+It is expected that the IDP be updated at least annually in collaboration with thesis advisor/mentor.
+The IDP is a valuable tool that gives trainees the opportunity to define their short-term and long-term goals.
+Research shows that people who incorporate career planning into their training are more likely to reach their goals.
+The IDP is intended for scientists at all career stages to think about and develop goals for the next 6-12 months with the intent to advance career development.
+These goals should include, but are not limited to, research project goals, career advancement goals and skill development goals.